TIBCOSoftware/snappydata/docs/howto.md

 A Spark program that runs inside a SnappyData cluster is implemented as a SnappyData job.

 **Implementing a job**
 A SnappyData job is a class or object that implements SnappySQLJob or SnappyStreamingJob (for streaming applications) trait.
 In the `runSnappyJob` method of the job, you implement the logic for your Spark program using SnappySession object instance passed to it.
 You can perform all operations such as create table, load data, execute queries using the SnappySession.
+Any of the Spark APIs can be invoked by a Snappy Job.

 ```
 class CreatePartitionedRowTable extends SnappySQLJob {